Michael Tidser

-Michael Tidser (born 15 January 1990) is a Scottish former footballer, who most recently managed Scottish Championship club Dunfermline Athletic.
+Michael Tidser (born 15 January 1990) is a Scottish former footballer,currently in interim charge of club Kelty Hearts.

 Tidser began his career with Celtic (featuring for Scotland at under-19 international level during his time there), before spending a short time in Sweden with Östersunds FK.
 He returned to Scotland for three seasons at Greenock Morton, making over 100 appearances.
 He next moved to English club Rotherham United.
 After spells on loan with Ross County and Oldham Athletic, Tidser returned to Morton in 2015 and remained until 2019, following which he had a short spell with Falkirk.
 In 2020 he signed for Kelty Hearts, being part of the team which gained two successive promotions, and became their player-manager in 2023.
 He joined Dunfermline Athletic in January 2025 but was sacked two months later.

 Playing career

 Born in Glasgow, Tidser started his career with Celtic and was captain of the Under-19s before being released.
 He then signed a short-term contract with Swedish side Östersunds FK.